tsedio/tsed/docs/docs/filters.md

 ### UseFilter Options

-@@UseFilter@@ allow you to register your custom decorator with few options as following:
+@@UseFilter@@ allows you to register your custom decorator with few options as following:

 - `paramType` (ParamTypes): Parameter type like BODY, QUERY, PARAMS, etc...,
-- `required` (boolean, optional): Throw an error when if the value is undefined,
+- `required` (boolean, optional): Throw an error if the value is undefined,
 - `expression` (string, optional): An expression to parse,
 - `useConverter` (boolean): Enable converterService to deserialize value,
 - `useValidation` (boolean): Enable ValidationService,